 UNDERSTANDING SHAKESPEARE

-A five-week online course beginning Wednesday, September 17th at 5pm PT
+A six-week online course beginning Wednesday, September 23rd, at 5 pm PT.

-This workshop is geared toward giving you the tools and concepts needed to read and understand the work of William Shakespeare.
+This workshop is geared toward giving you the tools and concepts you need to read and understand the work of William Shakespeare.

 Class Dates